autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

 2. recognizing the occluded area in the intersection
 3. reacting to each color/shape of associated traffic lights

-This module is designed to be agnostic to left-hand/right-hand traffic rules and work for crossroads, T-shape junctions, etc.
+This module is designed to be agnostic to left-hand/right-hand traffic rules and work for crossroads, T-shape junctions, etc. Roundabout is not formally supported in this module.

 ![topology](./docs/intersection-topology.drawio.svg)